 - Type of packaging.
 For example, is it plastic or glass?

 - Authenticity.
-How do the ingredients stack up against the original Ayurveda recipe?
+How do the ingredients compare to the original Ayurveda recipe?

 Reviewed by Dr. Jayant Lokhande, MD (Botanical Drugs), MBA (Biotechnology)